On the rigidity of Arnoux-Rauzy words: Basic notions

 Let $\sigma$ and $\tau$ be two substitutions on $\mathcal{A}$.
 The substitution $\tau$ is a {\em conjugate} of $\sigma$ if there exists $ v \in \mathcal{A} ^*$ such that either $ v\tau(w) = \sigma(w)v$ for all $w \in \mathcal{A} ^*$, or $ \tau(w)v =v \sigma(w)$ for all $w \in \mathcal{A} ^*$.

-A substitution $\sigma:{\mathcal A}^*\rightarrow {\mathcal A}^*$ is called \emph{primitive} if there is a positive integer $k$ such that for all $a,b \in {\mathcal A}$, the letter $b$ appears in $\sigma^k(a)$.
-If $\sigma$ is a primitive substitution, then there exists a power $\sigma^k$ that admits a fixed point, and the set of factors of any fixed point of $\sigma^{k}$ is uniformly recurrent (see for example Proposition 1.2.3 in~\cite{Fog02}).
-Furthermore, all these fixed points have the same language that we call the {\em language} of the substitution.

-The {\em stabilizer} of an infinite word $x \in A^{\mathbb N} $, denoted by $\Stab{x}$, is the monoid of substitutions $\sigma$ defined on the alphabet ${\mathcal A}$ that satisfy $\sigma(x)=x$.
+The {\em stabilizer} of an infinite word $x \in A^{\mathbb N} $ is the monoid of substitutions $\sigma$ defined on the alphabet ${\mathcal A}$ that satisfy $\sigma(x)=x$.
 Words that have a cyclic stabilizer are called {\em rigid}\footnote{Note that this notion of rigidity has no relation with the ergodic notion of rigidity.}.
-A word $x$ is thus rigid if there exists a substitution $\sigma$ such that for any substitution $\tau$ such that $\tau(x)=x$, then there exists a non-negative integer $n$ such that $\tau =\sigma^n$.
+In other words, an infinite word $x$ is rigid if there exists a substitution $\sigma$ such that for any substitution $\tau$ such that $\tau(x)=x$, then there exists a non-negative integer $n$ such that $\tau =\sigma^n$.
 In the present paper, we concentrate on the iterative stabilizer according to the terminology of~\cite{Krieger:08}: we focus here on substitutions (i.e., non-erasing morphisms) and on infinite words generated by iterating a substitution.
 For general results on the possible growth of elements of the stabilizer, we refer to~\cite{DiekertKrieger:09} and~\cite{DurRig}.
 It is shown in particular that polynomial and exponential growth cannot co-exist in the stabilizer for aperiodic words.
 We discuss weaker notions of rigidity in Section \ref{sec:morerigidity}.